masonbuller/CrimeRateDataAnalysis/README.md

 # <h1>Crime Rate Data Analysis with Python</h1>

 <h2>Description</h2>
-Project consists of a Python script that analyzes
+Project consists of a Python script that analyzes crime rate data.
+The data is cleaned, sorted, and analyzed using filtering, graphs, and predictive analysis.
 <br />